joakimk/rpi-elixir/README.md

 ## About

+* Sets up an unpriviliged user
+* Includes basic tools like hex and rebar (so you can just run "mix deps.get && mix test" in a regular mix project).
-* Optimized for size: the image is about 349MB (~345MB of that is OS and Erlang).
+* Optimized for size: the image is about ? (~345MB of that is OS and Erlang).
 * It's built using a Raspberry Pi 2.
 Please open an issue if it does not work on your Raspberry Pi version.
 * Built on [rpi-erlang](https://github.com/joakimk/rpi-erlang).
 * Can also be found on [Docker Hub](https://hub.docker.com/r/joakimk/rpi-elixir/).